Stop Waiting For Questionable Data

 Send drones on an autonomous flight over a property at the touch of a button.
 Fly drones with minimal instruction and with a single certification.

 Some inspection solutions cost as much as $50K just for the drone.
-With IMGING, you get even better images with a $1,500 drone.
+With the IMGING Inspection Kit, you get even better images for a fraction of that cost.

 IMGING-powered drones gather images with 1/10th centimeter-squared resolution and are free of many of the atmospheric and perspective distortions that plague images captured from 100+ feet.